Known as right angle with downwards zigzag arrow,

 ISO/IEC TR 9573-13:1991 (SGML Entity Sets)

-The technical report, whose long name is ISO/IEC TR 9573-13:1991 Techniques for using SGML — Part 13: Public entity sets for mathematics and science, was published in July 1991.
-Although their site claims there was never a newer version, there is a document with the same name last updated on 8 December 2003.
+The technical report, whose long name is ISO/IEC TR 9573-13:1991 Techniques for using SGML — Part 13: Public entity sets for mathematics and science, was published in July 1991; its editor was Anders Berglund.
+Although the ISO site claims there was never a newer version, there is a document with the same name last updated on 8 December 2003.
 It indeed lists U+237C in Section 7.1 isoamsa, but evidently this came after it was added to the Unicode Standard.

 The actual tech report itself doesn’t provide much more information than the newer document,